CURRENCY EXCHANGE FAQ’S

 Q. Can I hold out for a particular rate?

-Yes, you can instruct your currency exchange specialist the moment the rates change to your desired level.
+Yes, you can instruct Moneycorp the moment the rates change to your desired level.
 Some currency exchange brokers, can place an order to purchase currency outside London trading hours, which will automatically trigger as soon as your desired rate is achieved.
 Just make sure you are being realistic about the rate you are looking for and be prepared to wait!

 Q. What if the rate is good now, but I don’t need to or can’t make payment for 3 months?